tjleestjohn/Entropic-Scree/README.md

 ## <a id="-usage-r-script"></a>💻 Simulation (R Script)

 This repository includes a fully-annotated simulation in R that is **available to run now**.
-The script generates a hostile, high-dimensional synthetic environment ($m=10,000$, $N=5,000$, sparse and highly modular network topology, $\sim 99.5\%$ idiosyncratic noise, non-linear distortion), demonstrates the structural collapse of standard PCA, and utilizes the Entropic Scree to extract the true generative rank ($r=10$).
+The script generates a hostile, high-dimensional synthetic environment ($m=10,000$, $N=5,000$, sparse and highly modular network topology, $\sim 99.5\%$ idiosyncratic noise, non-linear distortion), demonstrates the systematic degradation of standard PCA, and utilizes the Entropic Scree to extract the true generative rank ($r=10$).

 **Notes:**
 * **Automatic Setup:** The script is self-contained.
 It will automatically detect and install missing dependencies (e.g., `Rcpp`, `data.table`, `ggplot2`) upon the first run.